liangyuwang/zo2/README.md

 ## 📰 News

+- 02/05/2025: Added support for [Qwen3](https://qwenlm.github.io/blog/qwen3/).
+You can now fully fine-tune the [32B version](https://huggingface.co/Qwen/Qwen3-32B-FP8) with just 6GB GPU memory using ZO2.
+Please refer to our [example](example/mezo_runner/).
 - 01/05/2025: We upgraded the environment and dependencies to align with the latest `transformers==4.51.3`.
 - 06/03/2025: We have open-sourced ZO2!